phonopy/phonopy/_sources/install.rst.txt

 * python-yaml (pyyaml)
 * python-h5py (h5py)

-And optionally the following:
+For the CP2K interface, the following package will be needed to install:

-* cp2k-input-tools, for the CP2K force calculator backend
+* cp2k-input-tools

 Installing required packages by conda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~